We offer the only master's of music degree in South Dakota.

 Programs of study include instrumental music education and vocal/choral music education.
 This program prepares students for an advanced level of K-12 teaching or for doctoral degree work.
 Students choose between two cumulative options: the master's thesis or the graduate music education project, which is applicable to the specific teaching area.
 Topics are chosen in consultation with the student's graduate committee/chair advisor.

 The master of music degree in music education is a hybrid degree that offers courses online and face-to-face during the summer and academic year.
 The disbursement of the course materials are structured to meet the needs of the working public school teacher and the post-undergraduate looking for an advanced degree.
 The degree program is flexible in its offerings to allow for successful completion within a two year period.
+An interview is required with Music Education professor.

 Programs of study include vocal music performance, instrumental music performance (woodwinds, brass, percussion, strings and keyboard).
 These programs are designed to increase expertise on a specific instrument, offering a strong grounding in music history, music theory and in the performance and pedagogy of the instrument.
 The degree prepares students for a professional performance career, or to pursue a doctorate in performance or other educational or entrepreneurial endeavors.